majasellmer/advent2023/README.md

 my goal is not to write the most efficient solutions, but easily understandable :)

-mostly just using basic list functions. no modules imports
+mostly just using basic list functions. imports avoided where possible